GooseStudio/gs-acf-icons/readme.txt

 Use ACFIcon::get_css_handle(get_the_field('your-icon-field-id')) to retrieve the correct CSS handle for the selected icon.

 == Changelog ==
+= 0.1.4 =
+* Remove EDD integration
+* Remove single SVG files
+* Remove duplicate JavaScript
+* Add on request SVG generation
+* Fix wrong URL when return format is URL
+* Fix compatibility when used as subfield with Repeater field

 = 0.1.3 =
 * Add usage instructions